easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

-The change log can now be found her at Easy Property Listings.
+The [change log](https://easypropertylistings.com.au/change-log/?utm_source=readme&utm_medium=change_log_tab&utm_content=changes&utm_campaign=epl_change_log) can now be found [here at Easy Property Listings](https://easypropertylistings.com.au/change-log/?utm_source=readme&utm_medium=change_log_tab&utm_content=changes&utm_campaign=epl_change_log).
 This change was made to aid translators in translating the plugin to 100% and not need to translate the long change log items.

 = 3.4.27 May 22, 2020 =

-REMOVED CHANGE LOG
+* New: Removed change log from plugin, this change was made to aid translators in translating the plugin to 100% and not need to translate the long change log items.
 * New: Added sticker support to allow the disabling of image stickers to the epl_property_archive_featured_image function.
 * New: Added filter epl_inspection_link to handle inspection time link.
 Allowing handling of non date inspection values in the get_property_inspection_times function.
 * New: Added prefix support to epl_get_the_address helper function.